Meet our Administration Team

 Mr. Harley joined the Clark Public School District in February 2018.
 Prior to joining Clark, Mr. Harley worked as a physics and engineering teacher in the South Orange-Maplewood and Ramapo-Indian Hills Regional High School districts since 2009.
 Over that time, Mr. Harley has continually enriched the curricula to include more technology, such as computer programming, 3D printers, and robotics.
 Mr. Harley graduated with a BS in physics/secondary education from the University of Maryland in 2007 and completed his MA in Educational Leadership from Montclair State University in 2015.
 Mr. Harley currently lives in Montclair with his wife Melissa.

-LORI KOWALSKI, SUPERVISOR OF PRESCHOOL, SCHOOL NURSING, AND 504 PLANS
+LORI KOWALSKI, SUPERVISOR OF PRESCHOOL, WELLNESS, SCHOOL NURSING, AND 504 PLANS

 732-574-9600 Extension 3901